A-mIn3/Linux-command-executer/README.md

 ## Rubber Ducky Script :

-  This is a script that can be used to deliver your payload using HAK5 [Rubber Ducky USB stick](https://ducktoolkit.com).
+  This script illusrates a simple use case scenario where we deliver our payload using HAK5 [Rubber Ducky USB stick](https://ducktoolkit.com).